DarionV/calculator/README.md

  - **Problem**
  It was hard to anticipate, and to test for all the different possible combination of keystrokes.
 If I fixed something, it broke something else.
  - **Solution**
  Again, the flow chart helped me structure the code.
 Having some visual representation of the code was very useful in wrapping my head around the issues I faced.
+I still have some bugs in the code, though.
+I figured it is better to move on than to spend even more time on this project for now.
+ - **Problem**
+ I initially created all the buttons manually.
+Then I wanted to create the automatically with loops since the code was repetetive.
+ - **Solution**
+ I created loops within loops to and switch statements in order to create all the buttons and to check for different "special" keys, so
+ I could assign the correct behaviour to them.
+This turned out to be a bad solution because the code became messy.
+I realized a better way to approach this was to keep the "special" buttons being created manually and only automatically create the numerical buttons, since they all shared the same functionality.
+I could simplify the loops and remove the complex switch statements.

 ## Takeaways